JakubKocerha/milestonep1-my-arctic-life/readme.md

 - [Twitter](https://twitter.com/)

 #### Images
-- All used photos except those specified bellow taken by Jakub Kocerha and Tuva Holmquist, who has given consent for use of their images solely for this web site
+- All used photos except those specified below were taken by Jakub Kocerha and Tuva Holmquist, who has given consent to use their images solely for this website.

-- Photo for the card _Childhood dream_ downloaded and edited from Open source site pexels.com [Author Stein Egil Liland](https://www.pexels.com/photo/aurora-borealis-1933239/)
+- Photo for the card _Childhood dream_ downloaded and edited from Open source site pexels.com [Author Stein Egil Liland](https://www.pexels.com/photo/aurora-borealis-1933239/).
-- Photo for the card _Adventure_ downloaded and edited from Open source site pexels.com [Author Spencer Gurley](https://www.pexels.com/photo/photo-of-person-on-kayak-1497585/)
+- Photo for the card _Adventure_ downloaded and edited from Open source site pexels.com [Author Spencer Gurley](https://www.pexels.com/photo/photo-of-person-on-kayak-1497585/).
-- Photo for the card _Never forget_ downloaded and edited from Open source site pexels.com [Author Pavel Hajek](https://www.pexels.com/photo/a-mosquito-on-green-leaf-in-close-up-photography-4056767/)
+- Photo for the card _Never forget_ downloaded and edited from Open source site pexels.com [Author Pavel Hajek](https://www.pexels.com/photo/a-mosquito-on-green-leaf-in-close-up-photography-4056767/).
-- Photo for the Form container background downloaded and edited from Open source site pexels.com [Author Gantas Vaičiulėnas](https://www.pexels.com/photo/hands-over-a-bonfire-4323761/)
+- Photo for the Form container background downloaded and edited from Open source site pexels.com [Author Gantas Vaičiulėnas](https://www.pexels.com/photo/hands-over-a-bonfire-4323761/).